 - The kaleidoscopic patterns enhance the monument’s grandiose and royal appearance on the marble pillars and the mirror work.
 The structures, which are 400 years old, are corroding in numerous locations.

 - The mosque has lasted approximately 400 years, surviving storms and the ravages of time.
-During the 1949 floods, when Mumbai faced the wrath of the sea, Haji Ali remained unharmed.
-Miraculously, the pilgrims and guests within the Dargah, who were convinced they would drown in the floods, escaped unscathed.
+During the 1949 floods, when Mumbai faced the sea’s wrath, Haji Ali remained unharmed.
+Miraculously, the pilgrims and guests within the dargah, who were convinced they would drown in the floods, escaped unscathed.

 Dress modestly, with shoulders and knees covered.
-While it is not mandatory for international tourists to wear a Salwar or Burqa while visiting the mosque, it is a good idea to do so to exhibit respect.
+While international tourists don’t need to wear a Salwar or Burqa while visiting the mosque, it is a good idea to do so to exhibit respect.
 If you are a lady, carry a shawl or scarf to conceal your head.
 Long cotton pants are an excellent option for men.

 - If you do not own a head covering, the mosque may be able to lend you one for the duration of your visit.
 Additionally, you can purchase one from neighboring shop stalls.

 - Loose, light cotton clothing is recommended, as it can get extremely hot between March and June.

 - If you’re traveling with children, let them wear anything they like; avoid excessive logos or graphics clothing.